drew-marchione/workoutApp/README.md

 <br>

 Assuming the username jsmith@gmail.com hasn't been used yet, the user is created successfully.
+The first thing to notice is that the side navbar menu does not have the Admin dropdown tab.
+Using Aurelia's data-binding, whenever the username is anything other than "Admin", the Admin dropdown tab is hidden.

 <br />